udf/udf.github.io/content/blog/exfat-data-recovery/index.md

 Now it's looking for a file that matches a certain hash.
-While I could write my own code to search for a block that matches the hash, Sony uses a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree),as well as a custom hash function, which complicates things, so I'll stick to letting `psvpfsparser` do the verification for me.
+While I could write my own code to search for a block that matches the hash, Sony uses a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), as well as a custom hash function, which complicates things, so I'll stick to letting `psvpfsparser` do the verification for me.